|

 Moraleda channel.
 It is connected to the sea through the Témpano

-River.
-Its main attraction is the San Rafael Glacier, a wall
+Channel.
+Its main attraction is the San Rafael Glacier, a

-of ancient ice over 40 kilometres long, coming down the 4.000
+wall of ancient ice over 40 kilometres long, coming down the

-metres high Mount San Valentín, which is part of the
+4.000 metres high Mount San Valentín, which is part

-Northern Icefield.
-This is the most distant glacier from the
+of the Northern Icefield.
+This is the most distant glacier

 From its 1 km wide and 30 to 50 metres high frontline, icebergs